AbdullahMansoor123/cicd_with_aws/README.md

 8. **Add GitHub Secrets for AWS**
    - Add AWS credentials (access key and secret key) as GitHub secrets for your workflow to access AWS services.

-This guide should now be easier to follow and execute!
-Let me know if you need further adjustments.